 Study: Experiments back up the claim

-But the researchers said they didn't just analyze death tolls from actual hurricanes; they also conducted experiments to test their hypothesis.
+But the researchers said they didn’t just analyze death tolls from actual hurricanes, they also conducted a series of experiments to test their hypothesis.

 In another test, participants were asked to judge the risks of a hypothetical “Hurricane Alexander” and a “Hurricane Alexandra.”
 Despite being told both had uncertain intensity, respondents considered Hurricane Alexander to be riskier.